The No Surprises Act: what therapists need to know

 The No Surprises Act has the best intentions but presents difficulties in implementation for therapists.
 The new legislation aims to protect consumers from unexpectedly high medical bills by asking providers to present consumers with an estimate of potential prices.
 This is very reasonable for most healthcare services.
 Unfortunately, psychotherapy is not a static practice.
 It has many moving parts and can be difficult to estimate costs.
 Still, with a little forethought and flexibility, it is not an insurmountable task.
 Plus, any bill that can increase client comfort seems well worth the effort.

-TheraPlatform, an all-in-one EHR, practice management and teletherapy tool was built for therapists to help them save time on admin tasks.
+TheraPlatform, an all-in-one EHR, practice management and teletherapy software was built for therapists to help them save time on admin tasks.
+They offer a 30-day risk-free trial with no credit card required and support different industries as well as different sizes of practices including group practices and solo practices.

 More Resources